ignasc/coding_challenges_projecteuler/README.md

 For example, the position in the middle of the grid, you have a total of 1+1=2 possible ways to get there: from X go right and down OR go down and right.

 Hopefully that makes sense.

+### Problem #16

+Easy solution, just had to think about implementation.
+2 to the power of n is basically just 2 multiplied by 2 n-times.
+Obviously, 2 to the power of 1000 is going to be very big number, so I used school grade multiplication: multiply each number digit by 2 and if the result is >9, then the tenth position is stored for the next digit(_ symbol is just for spacing numbers correctly under each other):

+173
+*
+__2
+=
+__6
+14_
+2__
+=
+346

+And this multiplication was repeated 1000 times.
+I used array to store each digit separately and initiated that array with 2, since that is the number we are starting.
+If number increased by one digit, that new digit would be added to the front of array.

+Once multiplication is done it is just as simple as adding up all number in the array.